seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 ## Visualization
-Models that were created were for the recommendation engine, but in order to see the data we need to visualize our findings.
+The models made were created for the recommendation engine, but in order to see the data we need to visualize our findings.
 The following visualizations were interesting parts of the analysis in which I came across during the modeling process.

 <p>
     insert visuals of cool interesting maybe even interactive visuals with the dataset